-The course prerequisite is COMS W3137 (Data Structures and Algorithms) or equivalent.
+The course prerequisite is COMS W313X (Data Structures [and Algorithms]) or equivalent.
 No previous academic experience with either user interface design or graphics is assumed.
 However, you are expected to be comfortable with computers and object-oriented programming.

-Ying-Chi (Richard) Meng (ym2394 [AT] columbia [DOT] edu) is a second-year MS student in Computer Science.
-He earned his BS degree in Electric Engineering from National Tsing Hua University, Taiwan.
-He has broad interests across CS, but particularly in HCI and web development.
-Over the summer, he interned at Amazon as a SDET in the Cloud Drive team.
-He will hold office hours Wednesday 2–4pm in the TA Help Room.
+Rahul Tewari (rt2520 [AT] columbia [DOT] edu) is a second-year MS student majoring in Computer Science.
+He received his BE degree in Computer Science from BITS, Pilani, India.
+His interests include Object Recognition, Rendering, and Human–Computer Interaction.
+Over the summer, he worked as a Software Development Engineer intern at Amazon.com.
+He will hold office hours Tuesday 4–6 pm in the TA Help Room.

 Additional reading material will be announced in the syllabus and in class.

 Here are some places to learn about the software with which we'll be designing:

 Course material will be found on the web through Courseworks, and the syllabus and assignments will be linked through http://www.cs.columbia.edu/graphics/courses/csw4170.